Hot PATE: Private Aggregation of Distributions for Diverse Task: Privacy analysis considerations

-The effectiveness of Hot PATE depends on the number of queries with yield (token returned) that can be returned for a given privacy budget.
+In this section (homogeneous ensembles) and \Cref{heteromethods:sec}) (heterogeneous ensembles) we explore data-dependent privacy analysis that allow for many more queries to be performed for the same privacy budget, compared with naive use of DP composition.
+We can avoid privacy loss on responses that agree with the prior distribution of the public model with a public prompt.
+We can benefit from the particular structure of histograms generated by coordinated ensembles.
+The privacy loss does not depend on queries with no yield, with high agreement, or with agreement with a public prior.
+With heterogeneous ensembles we can also gain from individualized per-teacher privacy charging.

 We explore the benefits of data-dependent privacy analysis when the aggregation follows Algorithm \ref{distagg:alg} (homogeneous ensembles).
+The utility depends on the number of queries with yield (token returned) that can be returned for a given privacy budget.
+We use synthetically generated teacher distributions with varying size common component (that can be arbitrarily diverse) and distinct (private) components.

-Broadly speaking, with data-dependent analysis, we incur higher privacy loss on ``borderline'' queries where the output of the DP aggregation has two or more likely outputs.
-Queries that return a particular token with high probability or return $\bot$ with high probability incur little privacy loss.
-This means generally that we can process many more queries for the privacy budget than if we had just used a DP composition bound.
+Broadly speaking, with data-dependent analysis, we incur privacy loss on ``borderline'' queries where the output of the DP aggregation has two or more likely outputs.
+Queries that return a particular token with high probability or return $\fail$ with high probability incur little privacy loss.

-We demonstrate that with Algorithm \ref{distagg:alg}, we can expect that only a small fraction of frequency histograms generated by coordinated ensembles are ``borderline.'' (i) For queries with high \emph{yield} (high probability of returning a token over the sampling of the shared randomness), the generated histograms tend to have a dominant token (and thus lower privacy loss).
-This because coordinated ensembles tend to ``break ties'' between tokens. (ii) For queries with low yield (high probability of $\bot$ response and low probability of returning a token), the total privacy loss only depends on yield responses.
-This means that high $\bot$ probability does not cause performance to deteriorate.
+We demonstrate that with \Cref{distagg:alg}, we can expect that only a small fraction of frequency histograms generated by coordinated ensembles are ``borderline.'' (i) For queries with high \emph{yield} (high probability of returning a token over the sampling of the shared randomness), the generated histograms tend to have a dominant token (and thus lower privacy loss).
+This because coordinated ensembles tend to ``break ties'' between tokens. (ii) For queries with low yield (high probability of $\fail$ response and low probability of returning a token), the total privacy loss only depends on yield responses.
+This means that high $\fail$ probability does not cause performance to deteriorate.

+This is important because both these regimes are likely in sequential text generation and with coordinated ensembles.
+We expect many of the tokens to follow the base model distribution and therefore have high agreement and not incur privacy loss.
+Or alternatively, instructions that require private data have no agreement and return $\fail$.
+The dependent privacy analysis means that generally we can process many more queries for the privacy budget than if we had just used a DP composition bound.